rickhowe/diffchar.vim/README.md

 corresponding difference unit with the assigned color as a message.
 Those keymaps, `<F7>` and `<F8>` are configurable in your vimrc and so on.

-This plugin attempts to keep the exact differences updated while editing since a `g:DiffUpdate` is enabled as a default.
-However, a total number of lines are changed (after some lines are added/deleted), all the diff highlights will be cleared and you will need to manually show them again to update.
+This plugin always keeps the exact differences updated while editing if a `g:DiffUpdate` is enabled and TextChanged/TextChangedI events are available.

 This plugin has been using "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence quickly.
 But for